-☐ Met all of the "in good standing" requirements above ☐ Must be on the Travel Roster for the event ☐ Had an adult family member attend (preferred) and/or personally attended any competition season information night meetings. ☐ Submitted complete field trip forms per instructions. ☐ Paid for travel expenses to ASB and/or Boosters by the posted dates. ☐ Maintained C or better grade in each class (not cumulative)-confirmed before every competition.
-A coach will review grades before each event by the posted deadlines, typically two weeks prior.
-If any grade is below a C, the student may work with the subject teacher to create a contract to improve the grade.
-This contract must be submitted prior to travel approval, along with the grade report to be approved by Mr. Pihl.
-Failure to submit a valid contract may result in ineligibility at the coaches' discretion. o Running Start students must email Mr. Pihl a list of their classes for each grading period and transcript to date showing official grades by the posted deadline. ☐ Travel to the World Championships (Houston) -- We prioritize students with an assigned competition role and then returning students.
-Note that new students are eligible to apply for competition roles (section 11). ☐ Students in their first year on an FRC team will likely not be eligible to go to the World Championship.
-In the event there is additional space available due to low attendance by experienced team members, new team members may be considered.
+- □ Met all of the in good standing requirements above - □ Must be on the Travel Roster for the event - □ Had an adult family member attend (preferred) and/or personally attended any competition season information night meetings. - □ Submitted complete field trip forms and other required documents per instructions. - □ Paid for travel expenses to ASB and/or Boosters by the posted dates. - □ Maintained C or better grade in each class (not cumulative)-confirmed before every competition. - □ A coach will review grades before each event by the posted deadlines, typically two weeks prior.
+If any grade is below a C, the student may work with the subject teacher to create a grade improvement contract to be submitted along with the grade to be approved by Coach Branson report prior to travel.
+Failure to submit may result in ineligibility at the coaches' discretion. - Running Start students must email Coach Branson a list of their classes for each grading period and transcript to date showing official grades by the posted deadline. - □ Travel to the World Championships (Houston) -- We prioritize students with an assigned competition role and then returning students.
+Note that first year students are eligible to apply for certain competition roles (section 10). - Students in their first year on an FRC team will likely not be eligible to go to the World Championship.
+In the event there is space available due to low attendance by experienced team members, new team members may be considered.